Travelgate/documentation/kb/our-products/are-you-a-buyer/our-methods/admin-query.md

 # Hotel-X Development - Admin  Query

-### What is Hotel-X Admin Query?🛠️
+### What is Hotel-X Admin Query?
-The main purpose of the Admin Query is to return a summarized view of all the details related to your account.
+The primary purpose of the Admin Query is to provide a summarized view of all account-related details.
+With the Admin API, you can access a comprehensive list of all entities within your Organization, ensuring seamless connectivity.

-### What can I expect to receive in Admin Query response?
-Some of the fields returned through the Admin Query are:

-- Client names and codes
-- Linked accesses and access detailed information: active/inactive, test/live, credentials, parameters, contexts, etc.
-- Linked Products
-- Linked Sellers
-- Linked Profiles

-### How can I retrieve Admin Query details via Hotel-X?
+### allAccesses Query

-You just need to follow the specifications in our [Documentation](/docs/apis/for-buyers/hotel-x-pull-buyers-api/admin/overview) and [API Playground](/playground) and build your own Admin Query, as easy as that!
-Also, remember you are able to **personalize** the fields requested in order to receive only the information that matters to you in the response.
+The `allAccesses` Query gives you a list of all your available accesses along with their basic information.
+For security reasons, the password value will be returned as "null."
+However, if necessary, you can retrieve this information in the "[My Connections](/kb/connections/my-connections/)" section by filtering at the access level.

 :::tip
-Don't forget to check our Documentation and API Playground for further details about Hotel-X Admin Query!🚀
+Don't forget to check our [Hotel-X Documentation](/docs/apis/for-buyers/hotel-x-pull-buyers-api/admin/overview) for further details!🚀
 :::